EuroProofNet/europroofnet.github.io/_pages/WEPN/2025/admin.md

 ---
-title: "Administration page for the WEPN25 meeting to be collocated with Formalization of Mathematics workshop in Bonn"
+title: "Administration page for the WEPN25 meeting to be collocated with TYPES 2025"
 layout: single
 permalink: /women-epn-2025-admin/
 author_profile: true